Meet the Guest Speakers

 Dr. Adil Ahmed, MD, BS

-Assistant Professor,
+Assistant Professor, Orthopedic Surgery,

-Orthopedic Surgery, Baylor College of Medicine, Houston Tx
+Baylor College of Medicine

 "If you have an interest in medicine you really should appraise and have an honest introspection with yourself about why you're interested in medicine."